-To upgrade Sipwise C5 CARRIER to mr10.1.1 release, execute the following commands on the standby management "A" node:
+To upgrade Sipwise C5 CARRIER to mrg.5.2 release, execute the following commands on the standby management "A" node:

 11.6.1.
 Upgrading ONLY the first standby management node "A" (web01a/db01a)

 Sometimes the DB and MGMT roles are assigned to the same host.
 This is OK.